A list of important CBD terms for reference.

 Hybrid strains contain a mix of sativa and indica genetics.
 Depending on their lineage, hybrids can take on characteristics from both strain families.

 Typically, Indica strains of cannabis are short, bushy plants with wide leaves.
 Indica plants tend to grow faster and have a higher yield than the sativa variety.
 Medicine derived from Indica strains have higher CBD and lower THC counts.
+These plants are known for their calming and relaxing effects.

 A cannabis product that contains only CBD.

 Sativa strains of cannabis are generally a lighter shade of green and grow tall and thin with narrow leaves.
 Sativa strains take longer to grow, mature, and require more light.
 Medicine derived from Sativa strains have lower CBD and higher THC counts.
+These plants are known for their energizing and uplifting effects.

 A consumption method that entails you applying the product under the tongue.